You-now-Who/discord-visualiser/README.md

 ]
 ```

+### Required Fields:
+- **ID**: Unique message identifier (number)
+- **Timestamp**: Message timestamp in YYYY-MM-DD HH:MM:SS format
+- **Contents**: The actual message text content
+- **Attachments**: URL to attachments or empty string if none

+### How to Get Your Discord Data:
+1. **Request your data**: Go to Discord Settings → Privacy & Safety → Request all of my Data
+2. **Wait for email**: Discord will email you when your data package is ready (usually takes a few days)
+3. **Download package**: Click the download link in the email
+4. **Extract files**: Unzip the downloaded package
+5. **Find messages**: Look for `messages` folder and find the JSON file for the channel/DM you want to analyze
+6. **Upload to app**: Use the file uploader in the visualizer to upload your messages.json file

+### Supported Message Sources:
+- Direct Messages (DMs)
+- Group DMs
+- Server Channels (if you have message data from them)
+- Any Discord message data in the standard export format

 ## Usage Tips

+1. **File Upload**: Start by uploading your messages.json file using the file uploader at the top of the page
-1. **Timezone Setup**: First select your timezone from the sidebar to see all times in your local time
+2. **Timezone Setup**: Select your timezone from the sidebar to see all times in your local time
-2. **Filtering**: Use the sidebar filters to focus on specific time periods or message lengths
+3. **Filtering**: Use the sidebar filters to focus on specific time periods or message lengths
-3. **Interactive Charts**: Hover over data points for detailed information
+4. **Interactive Charts**: Hover over data points for detailed information
-4. **Export Data**: Download your filtered data as CSV from the Raw Data tab
+5. **Export Data**: Download your filtered data as CSV from the Raw Data tab
-5. **Performance**: For large datasets (>50k messages), consider filtering by date range for better performance
+6. **Performance**: For large datasets (>50k messages), consider filtering by date range for better performance

 ## Timezone Support